 Mignon is passionate about small business and social development.
 Her day job is the effective and efficient management of the FunDza Literacy Trust.
 She is also a director of independent publisher Cover2Cover Books and a board member of WordWorks, a nonprofit focusing on the literacy development in the first eight years of a child’s life.
 She has a BA from UCT and an MBA from Stellenbosch University.

-Rethabile Mashale is Director of Thope Foundation, a non-profit providing primary school support programmes to young girls in Khayelitsha.
+Rethabile Mashale Sonibare is Director of Thope Foundation, a non-profit providing primary school support programmes to young girls in Khayelitsha.
 She is co-founder of a management and leadership development consultancy working in SA and West Africa.
-Rethabile holds a Masters in Social Policy and Management from UCT and is a current PhD candidate at the University of Stellenbosch.
+Rethabile holds a Masters in Social Policy and Management from UCT and a PhD from the University of Stellenbosch.